Danny Goffey: Personal life

 Goffey is the son of Chris Goffey, motoring journalist and ex-presenter of Top Gear, and his mother is an ex-Labour Party councillor.
 His brother is Nic Goffey, of the directing partnership Dom and Nic.

-Goffey lived in Berkshire up until the age of 13, at which point his family relocated to the Oxfordshire village of Forest Hill, approximately 4.5 miles east of Oxford.
+Goffey lived in Berkshire up until the age of 13.
+He originally attended Holy Trinity CE Primary School in the village of Cookham.
+His family later relocated to the Oxfordshire village of Forest Hill, approximately 4.5 miles east of Oxford.
 He began to attend nearby Wheatley Park School, where he met Gaz Coombes, two years his junior, on the playing fields of Wheatley School and asked him to form a band with him (The Jennifers).
 In 1993 (after The Jennifers had separated), he and Coombes began to share a house on Cowley Road in east Oxford, and Goffey studied A-levels at Henley College in Henley-upon-Thames.

 During the recording of In It for the Money, Goffey moved out of his and Coombes's house to live in London with his partner, and singer in the band Powder, Pearl Lowe.
 This introduced Goffey to Lowe's social circle of celebrities such as Liam Gallagher and Kate Moss, and led to a surge of appearances of him in the tabloids.
 During this time, tensions within Supergrass began to increase, with Goffey often stalling recording of the album in Sawmills Studio, Cornwall by returning to London to record with his second band, Lodger, of which Lowe was also a member.
 The lyrics for "Going Out" were also causing arguments, as Goffey presumed that Coombes had written them about the column inches he and Lowe had been achieving.

 After being together for over thirteen years, Goffey and Lowe married on 4 December 2008, in a small chapel at Babington House, near their home in Frome, Somerset, where they live with their three children.
 Lowe was expecting another baby, due in autumn 2010, however it was announced by Goffey in May 2010 that Lowe had suffered a miscarriage.